TomCrypto/AntTweakBar.NET/README.md

  * more/better unit tests
  * test multi-window support exhaustively
  * check it works on OS X
- * consider implementing custom struct type (perhaps through reflection, looking for FieldOffset attributes?)
+ * consider implementing custom struct type (perhaps through reflection, looking for FieldOffset attributes?) [doing this would also be nice in that it would complete the wrapper, currently the only things missing are struct-related functions, and miscellaneous string conversion and GLUT/GLWF callback functions which we have no use for anyway]
  * automatic nested groups? (not sure if it is meaningful since you can't easily move variables around anyway) [I could see something like that working with e.g. `myVar.Group = "Group/NestedGroup";`, but it has some pitfalls]
  * add extensions (in a separate assembly) to help interoperate with popular frameworks? (maybe)

 Changelog
 ---------

+Slated for next release:

+ - added a few missing AntTweakBar functions in the low-level wrapper

 21 November 2014 (v0.4.2)